kcdchennai/kcdchennai/2023/Bootcamps.md

 2. Instructors are working professionals with day-to-day **hands-on** experience on the topics.
 3. **Live** Bootcamps gives you the freedom to ask questions and receive clarification in real-time.
 No waiting to post your questions in an offline forum!
 4. All sessions are **recorded**.
 In case you happen to miss a session, you can catch-up.
-5. Free CKA/CKAD exam vouchers to attendees who fulfill the criteria for successful completion.

 ## DevOps Bootcamp